Supporting Bangladeshi Migrants Returning From Libya

 During the return period, we provided information to migrants’ families, eager to know about the return of their loved ones.
 Later on, migrants themselves contacted some of us, seeking clarification on the cash grants process although information had already been disseminated through mobile text messages.
 Although the magnitude of our tasks and the constant level of interactions was at times overwhelming, there was a deep feeling of satisfaction in providing such a needed support to returnees and their families.

 The lessons we learned during the 2011 return operations efforts became an invaluable asset when IOM Bangladesh had to support the return and repatriation of other Bangladeshi returnees caught in the Andaman Sea migrant crisis in 2015.
-By that time, our understanding of the needs of migrants caught in crises had increased, as well as IOM overall institutional knowledge and capacity in assisting and protecting migrants in crises.
-The Guidelines to protect Migrants in countries experiencing conflict or natural disasters were born of the need to provide a framework to better assist and protect migrants caught in crisis, while offering concrete and practical guidance to concerned stakeholders.
+By that time, our understanding of the needs of migrants caught in crises had increased, as well as IOM overall institutional knowledge and capacity in assisting and protecting migrants in different kinds of crisis situations.
+The MICIC Guidelines to protect migrants in countries experiencing conflict or natural disasters were born of the need to provide a framework to better assist and protect migrants in the context of crisis, while offering concrete and practical guidance to concerned stakeholders.

 It has been and it will always be a very fulfilling experience both personally and professionally, to be able to rekindle the spirit of human solidarity while supporting migrants affected by a crisis.

-Author Asif Munier is a former NPO and media focal point with IOM Dhaka and Cox’s Bazar, Mr. Munier is currently a migration consultant with UNDP Bangladesh, and a freelance consultant on displacement and development communication as well.
+Author: Asif Munier was serving as media focal point with IOM Dhaka at the time of the repatriation on Bangladeshi migrants from crisis-hit Libya.
+Mr. Munier is currently a migration consultant with UNDP Bangladesh, and a freelance consultant on displacement and development communication.